 Although the repository that is maintained by the Arizona DPS is the most comprehensive in the state, running background checks through the DPS is not a service that is available to the general public.
 Unfortunately, only authorized agencies are able to obtain criminal history information this way, as well as non-profits.

-Most businesses in the state of Arizona that are performing pre-employment background checks (like a Walmart Background Check) will work with a reputable background check company to perform the necessary criminal background checks.
+Most businesses in the state of Arizona that are performing pre-employment background checks (like an employee background check at Walmart) will work with a reputable background check company to perform the necessary criminal background checks.
 Besides hiring a third-party company to perform a background check, individuals still have the option of searching local records for criminal history information.

 Although tedious, this can be a solid option for people looking to obtain criminal history information on someone for personal reasons, assuming they know what counties that individual has resided in.